bullmoose20/MK-Docs/docs/komet/install/overview.md

 If you have some specific reason to avoid Docker, or you prefer running it as a Python script for some particular reason, then this general recommendation is not aimed at you.
 It's aimed at someone who doesn't have an existing compelling reason to choose one over the other.

-## Where to install Komet
+## Where to install Kometa

-Komet communicates with all services [Plex, Radarr, Trakt, etc] via their network APIs, so Komet does *not* have to be installed on the same machine as Plex.
-Komet does not require [nor would it use] access to the filesystem behind your Plex libraries.
+Kometa communicates with all services [Plex, Radarr, Trakt, etc] via their network APIs, so Kometa does *not* have to be installed on the same machine as Plex.
+Kometa does not require [nor would it use] access to the filesystem behind your Plex libraries.

-Perhaps your Plex server is remote and you want to run Komet on a machine in your home.
+Perhaps your Plex server is remote and you want to run Kometa on a machine in your home.
 That's fine.
-The relative locations of Komet and Plex have no effect on the installation [except perhaps the URL you would use in the config].
+The relative locations of Kometa and Plex have no effect on the installation [except perhaps the URL you would use in the config].

 ## Install Walkthroughs